 The Data Source: Accuracy & Precision of Data

 The next important step to determining the accuracy of the data is to evaluate where it is coming from.
 Is it direct, raw data straight from the reporting source such as Google Analytics, or is it processed data that has been placed into a graphical representation?

 If the data has been processed or is coming from a third-party source, be sure to keep this in context and do your due diligence for accuracy.
 Additionally, if it is a third-party source, is there a point this source is trying to prove, or does it have a vested interest in the data supporting the argument?
 It is equally important to consider what data is not being shown or what data is not available.

 Another determining factor for third-party sites is whether or not they have permission to view the data and how they access the data.
 Many social media reporting tools do not have the properly approved partnerships with Facebook, for example, to provide data and simply scrape it off of public domains.
 This type of data is often inaccurate and may be problematic.

 For internal data, some examples include lead tracking in revenue.
 If there are two salespeople on a call and they both add a new lead to their system, is this being tracked accurately?
 That may depend on the CRM system in place.

 What Does the Data Really Mean?

 In sales terms, this example can be examined in terms of leads.
 The data may report ten new leads, but what does that mean?
 Not all new contacts are qualified leads for a business.
-For example, one report showing 50 new leads may look better than one showing ten; however, the ten new leads may actually be qualified for to buy from your business where the 50 are not.
+For example, one report showing 50 new leads may look better than one showing ten; however, the ten new leads may actually be qualified to buy from your business whereas the 50 are not.